Independent reporting by Morgan Hale

 Breathalyzer Reveals Blood Alcohol Level 4X Legal Limit

 Officer Posos arrested Valerie for DUI.
-At the police station, breathalyzer tests showed her BAC was 0.36% – four times the legal limit.
+At the police station, breathalyzer tests showed her BAC was 0.36% – four times the legal limit of 0.08% applicable in New Jersey and most US states.
 After being released to her parents, Valerie awaits her first court date.

 DUI a Persistent Problem Across the US

 DUI continues to be a major issue nationwide.
 Another case in Florida involved a woman driving 120 mph in a 55 mph zone.
 She assaulted the officer during her arrest and had 2 prior DUIs.
-Drunk driving deaths are highly preventable, but alcohol consumption and DUIs are increasing.
+According to the National Highway Traffic Safety Administration (NHTSA), drunk driving claimed 13,524 lives in 2022, accounting for 31% of all traffic fatalities that year.
+Preliminary 2023 data from NHTSA shows the figure remains near that level, with roughly 13,500 deaths, confirming that alcohol-related crashes have not meaningfully declined since the post-pandemic spike.